mikaelsundell/dctl/README.md

 Introduction
 ---------

-This collection consists of continuously updated DCTL (DaVinci Resolve Custom Tool) scripts, primarily aimed at enhancing workflows using ARRI LogC in DaVinci Resolve.
+This collection consists of continuously updated DCTL (DaVinci Resolve Custom Tool) scripts, primarily aimed at enhancing workflows using ARRI LogC3 in DaVinci Resolve.
 These scripts are  designed for photographers and cinematographers seeking a gentle touch photographic approach to color correction and grading.

 Installation and utils
 ---------